ervishuu/Plant-disease-detection/README.md

 Any technique or method to overcome this problem and getting a warning before the plants are infected would aid farmers to efficiently cultivate crops or plants, both qualitatively and quantitatively.
 Thus, disease detection in plants plays a very important role in agriculture.

+You can also check what crops you need to grow in your land by giving a little information about your land here so you can get a good yield by taking the right crop in that land at the right time